-Jim Brady is a New England-based singer & guitarist in the folk ballad tradition of Ireland and Scotland.
-He performs an extensive mix of crowd-pleasing Irish and Scottish drinking songs, rousing sing-a-longs, and rebel ballads culled from centuries of folk song tradition.
+Jim Brady is a New England-based singer, guitarist, & multi-instrumentalist in the folk ballad tradition of Ireland and Scotland.
+He performs an extensive mix of crowd-pleasing Irish and Scottish drinking songs, love songs, rousing sing-a-longs, and patriotic rebel ballads culled from centuries of folk song tradition.

 Known for his powerful, honest vocals, dynamic guitar playing, and dedication to the roots of folk music, Jim has honed his craft over many years performing throughout Boston and New England.
 Immersing himself completely in the folk ballad tradition, Jim lived in Belfast, Ireland where he researched, collected, and performed songs from some of the best ballad singers in Ireland, particularly Belfast’s Terry “Cruncher” O’Neill, an enormous influence on Jim.